Stacks Image 1021

 ●compose effective written materials that assimilate, synthesize and reflect on course information;

-●identify and describe in writing and in class discussion some important aspects of the cultural heritage and contributions of Indian philosophy.
+●identify and describe in writing and in class discussion some important aspects of the cultural heritage and contributions of Western philosophy.

 COURSE FORMAT